 The mission of the profession is to improve the quality of life for individuals, families and communities.
-The department prepares students for careers in business, Texas AgriLife Extension Service, dietetics, community nutrition and foodservice management, fashion merchandising, family and consumer sciences education, child care, elder care and family services.
+The department prepares students for careers in business, Texas AgriLife Extension Service, fashion merchandising, family and consumer sciences education, child care, elder care and family services.
 The major in human sciences has a strong liberal arts/general education foundation.
-The common body of knowledge that comprises human sciences is drawn from the conceptual areas of human nutrition, clothing, shelter, human development, relationships and resource management.
+The common body of knowledge that comprises human sciences is drawn from the conceptual areas of clothing, shelter, human development, relationships and resource management.
 Emphasis is placed upon the development of leadership, research, critical thinking and problem solving skills.
-The department is a member of the Family and Consumer Sciences Alliance and has an accredited Didactic Program in Dietetics.
+The department is a member of the Family and Consumer Sciences Alliance.

 Undergraduate Programs Leading to the Bachelor of Science in Human Sciences

-The Department of Human Sciences offers the Bachelor of Science in Human Sciences degree with majors in Human Science and Human Nutrition.
+The Department of Human Sciences offers the Bachelor of Science in Human Sciences degree a major in Human Science.
 Students selecting the major in Human Sciences can select a concentration in Family and Consumer Sciences Education leading to Teacher Certification, Fashion Merchandising or Human Development and Family Studies.